-- 5.2.1 Mr Kenji Tsunoda (Japan), Invited expert, presented key issues to revise the Volume II (Regional Aspects) of the Manual on the GTS with the background information that at its twelfth session of the CBS Management Group highlighted closer coordination with Regional Associations on regional GTS/WIS implementation and updating the regional aspects of the Manual on the GTS as a high priority action for the next financial period. - 5.2.2 The following paragraphs summarize major outcomes of the discussions on the key issues to maintain the Volume II of the Manual on the GTS and harmonize with WIS implementation. - (1) Updating items in the Volume II and necessity of continuous maintenance; - (2) The need for issuing the Regional Aspects for implementation of WIS; and - (3) Designating a specialized "Theme Leader in revising Volume II (Regional Aspect) of the Manual on the GTS". - 5.2.3 The Sub-Group appreciated the analysis and the offer from Japan to continue this important effort, and believed that Mr Tsunoda is the most suitable expert for the Theme Leader.
+- 5.4.1 Mr Kenji Tsunoda (Japan), Invited expert, presented key issues to revise the Volume II (Regional Aspects) of the Manual on the GTS with the background information that at its 12th session CBS Management Group highlighted closer coordination with Regional Associations on regional GTS/WIS implementation and updating the regional aspects of the Manual on the GTS as a high priority action for the next financial period. - 5.4.2 The following paragraphs summarize major outcomes of the discussions on the key issues to maintain the Volume II of the Manual on the GTS and harmonize with WIS implementation. - (1) Updating items in the Volume II and necessity of continuous maintenance; - (2) The need for issuing the Regional Aspects for implementation of WIS; and - (3) Designating a specialized "Theme Leader in revising Volume II (Regional Aspect) of the Manual on the GTS" - 5.4.3 The subgroup appreciated the analysis and the offer from Japan to continue this important effort, and believed that Mr Tsunoda is the most suitable experts for the Theme Leader.